California surpasses New York state in confirmed virus cases

 The extent of reopening was evident in data that showed California’s unemployment rate fell in June as the state added a record 558,000 jobs.

-But infections began to surge and a new round of business restrictions were imposed, including a ban on indoor dining in restaurants and bars.
+But infections began to surge, and a new round of business restrictions was imposed, including a ban on indoor dining in restaurants and bars.

 Los Angeles County, the nation’s most populous with 10 million residents, reported that younger people were driving the spread of new infections.

-More than half of the county’s new cases came from people under age 41 and the county’s COVID-19 deaths was at 4,154 with positive cases topping 161,670, the county’s Department of Public Health said.
+More than half of the county’s new cases came from people under age 41, The county’s COVID-19 death total was at 4,154. with positive cases topping 161,670, the county’s Department of Public Health said.

-“The tragedy of what we are witnessing is that many of our younger residents are interacting with each other and not adhering to the recommended prevention measures, while our older residents continue to experience the results of this increased spread with the worst health outcomes, including death,” said Public Health Director Barbara Ferrer.
+“The tragedy of what we are witnessing is that many of our younger residents are interacting with each other and not adhering to the recommended prevention measures, while our older residents continue to experience the results of this increased spread with the worst health outcomes, including death,” Public Health Director Barbara Ferrer said.

-Note: This story has been corrected to show that the number of New York deaths is 32,250, not 72,302, and that the New York death toll is four times higher than California’s toll, not eight times.
+Associated Press writer John Antczak in Los Angeles contributed to this report.